StarcraftUser/CShorpMultiMapCLR/README.md

 I wrote the code with the mindset of "making do with what I have."

-When instantiating variables, templates and generics determine the types of the key-value pairs.

 The workaround involved pre-declaring all types that could be used as template parameters in C++, and implementing the use of the appropriate std::multimap based on the generic key and value types.

 This workaround resulted in significantly long code.